Republic of the Sword: 1889–1891, Deodoro da Fonseca

 The military men who had participated in the coup had sworn an oath to uphold the monarchy and overthrowing it was considered a treasonous act.
 Hence, after the coup, they needed to legitimize themselves.
 They decided to do so by stating that their actions were for the sake of Brazil, and not for the sake of regime change.

 The military knew that a dictatorship would have to be in place for at least 5 years, and a more patriotic faction led by Floriano Peixoto believed that it should be longer.
 The new republic did not have enough popular support and could not risk popular elections.
 The first two years of the republic would be dictatorial under Deodoro da Fonseca.

 Following the coup, Deodoro was chosen to be the leader of the newly created republic.

 Many of the tasks that the new government had to solve were solved by executive decree, which drew criticism from republicans and non-republicans.
 The first decree that was issued stated that a federative republic would operate until the promulgation of a constitution.
 After this, came decrees that gave voting rights to the literate and those who enjoyed civil and political rights.
 The next decrees dissolved provincial assemblies which had been established under the empire, granted more power to state organs (e.g. Judiciary, Executive, Legislative), separated church and state, and reformed civil law under the judiciary and its code.
 A naturalization decree was also issued stating that any immigrants which had entered Brazil on 15 November 1889 or prior would be given full citizenship.
 Many of these reforms would later be added and expanded on in the constitution of 1891.
 The government would also begin attempting to resolve some of its other problems.

 In the finance sector, Ruy Barbosa attempted to solve the finance issues that had been inherited from the monarchy; The monarchy had allegedly financed questionable banking concerns in its last years.
 His strategy was to allow various favored banks with inadequate assets to triple the nation's credit.
 However, speculation and inflation rose, and an economic crisis began, named the Encilhamento.
-Following the crisis, Brazil underwent a period of austerity measures, and it's credit was only re-established after several years.
+Following the crisis, Brazil underwent a period of austerity measures, and its credit was only re-established after several years.

 Five days after the creation of the new republic, Argentina and Uruguay recognised its sovereignty, followed by Chile in before the end of 1889.
 In 1890, most nations recognised the new republic, though it was icily received in Europe and with reservations in Britain.

 Meanwhile, liberal forces pressed on the need of a constitution, and a commission to draw up a constitution was established as in 1889 as part of decree No.39, and a convention to begin writing it was held in 1890.
 The constitution was finished and promulgated in 1891.